Kevin-free/online-resume/content/en/post/Design and development of business analysis system/index.md

 ---
-title: Design and development of business analysis system
+title: Design and Development of Business Analysis System
 date: 2023-02-07T10:24:36.983Z
-summary: Use golang and Kratos to build a business analysis system, use Redis and MySQL to store data, use ClickHouse to analyze data, and provide an API interface for web-side query analysis indicators.
+summary: Use Golang and Kratos to build a business analysis system, use Redis and MySQL to store data, use ClickHouse to analyze data, and provide an API interface for web-side query analysis indicators.
 draft: false
 featured: false
 authors: